pvcraven/arcade_book/source/chapters/08_functions/functions.rst

         print_goodbye()

-    # Run the main program
+    # Call (run) the main function
     main()

+Remember how our drawing code always starts with ``import arcade``?
+That just imports a lot of functions that are defined in the Arcade library so we can use those functions ourselves.
+It doesn't run anything, just imports functions.

+Eventually we'll learn to write our own modules we import.
+Right now, we couldn't do that with our code because attempting to import the code would run it, not just make the functions available for us to use.

-An even better way of writing this is with a check to make sure we are trying to run this file, and not import it.
+With that in mind, a better habit to get into is to check if we are trying to import the file.
 The statement for this looks a little weird.
 In fact, it is weird enough I just look it up and copy/paste it any time I want to use it.
 Don't worry about understanding how it works yet.

 .. code-block:: python
     :linenos: